1coderookie/KobraGoNeoInsights/docs/gcode_doc.md

 The stock firmware is based on Marlin v2.0.x.
 You can find a complete reference at the belonging [Marlin website](https://marlinfw.org/meta/gcode/).

 ## Klipper
-Besides most of the standard G-code Klipper does support (Attention: it doesn't support *all* of the standard commands!), Klipper uses so called "extended" G-code commands and scripts for general status and configuration.
+Besides most of the standard G-code Klipper does support (Attention: it doesn't support *all* of the standard commands!), Klipper uses so called "extended" G-code commands and scripts/macros for general status and configuration.
 These extended commands start with a command which may be followed by one or more parameters.
 You can find the whole reference at the [Klipper documentation page about G-codes](https://www.klipper3d.org/G-Codes.html).